Single-particle-exact density functional theory: Approximate density matrices

 \textbf{Alternative transformations of the seed matrix.} We consider a $2\times2$ sector at the diagonal of $\varrho$ (in general, the $2\times2$ sector associated with an index pair $(a,b)$), of the form

 where the unitary transformation afforded by

 yields

 so that the diagonal entries are unchanged, while the off-diagonal entries are affected---in fact, Eq.~(\ref{eq:X2}) parameterizes all $2\times2$ unitary transformations with this property.
 Our numerical analyses show, however, that the inclusion of the $3L(L-1)/2$ parameters $\{\varphi_{ab},\xi_a,\xi_b\}$, three for each index pair $(a,b)$, does not yield lower energies in the global minimization of Eq.~(\ref{eq:A9}) compared with optimizing over the $L$ phases of Eq.~(\ref{eq:C6}) only.
-Although every unitary transformation that leaves the diagonal elements of a matrix unchanged can be decomposed into a sequence of $L(L-1)/2$ transformations of the type in Eq.~(\ref{eq:X2}), we have so far only covered those cases in which each of these transformations in $2\times2$ sectors individually preserves the diagonal elements.
+Although every unitary transformation that leaves the diagonal elements of a matrix unchanged can be decomposed into a sequence of $L(L-1)/2$ transformations in $2\times2$ sectors, we have so far only covered those cases in which each of these transformations in $2\times2$ sectors individually preserve the diagonal elements.
 We leave the exploration of more general unitary transformations for future study.